drflorianberger/TopicsInPhysics/book/week1/randomvar.md

 # Random Variables

-We cannot predict the value of a random variable in the futur from the infromation that we have at the present.
-This is in contrast to a deterministic variable.
+We cannot predict the value of a random variable in the future from the information that we have at the present.

-However, we can make probabilistic statements about the futur.
+However, we can make probabilistic statements about the future.

 Example coin flipping:

-What is the probability P(H) to flip heads?
+What is the probability $P(H)$ to flip heads?

 $$
 P(H) = \frac{\mbox{number of heads}}{\mbox{number of all flips}}